 living trusts for the homestead, principally a probate-avoidance device.

 Clients often ask attorneys for a "standard" trust (or worse, a fill-in-the-blank form they can use themselves) neither of which exists at any acceptable level of quality.
 There is no substitute for the analysis and drafting expertise of a competent professional in this complex area.
 Because trust agreements can be written in so many different ways, the challenge for the attorney is to discover what the client is trying to achieve and then tailor a document to suit specific needs.

 While land trusts can be used flexibly, there are certain structural items that do not change:

 (1) The trustor (sometimes called the settlor or grantor) is the current title-holder to the property.
 The trustor is therefore the person or entity who transfers property into the trust.

 (2) The trust corpus (or trust estate) is the real property or other asset that is conveyed into the trust.

 (3) The trustee (which generally cannot be an LLC) is the manager/administrator of the trust with authority to manage, maintain, lease, and sell the trust property.

 (4) The successor trustee serves if the trustee dies, resigns, or cannot otherwise serve.

-(6) The contingent beneficiary takes the beneficial interest if the original beneficiary dies (note that there would be no contingent beneficiary if the beneficiary originally named is an LLC).
+(6) The contingent beneficiary acquires the beneficial interest if the primary beneficiary dies (note that there would be no need for a contingent beneficiary if the beneficiary originally named is an LLC).

 There are two parts to the land trust process: (1) creating the trust, and (2) conveying the property or asset into the trust by means of a warranty deed (realty) and/or bill of sale (non-realty).